My favorite investing thematics for the next decade

 Snowflake (NYSE: SNOW): The most anticipated IPO of 2020, Snowflake has lived up to the billing.
 The stock has grown to a $80B market cap since its IPO, on revenue of only $264M in 2020.
 Snowflake is a data cloud, enabling data warehousing, data lakes, data engineering, data science, data application development, and data exchange.
 It is the only data warehouse built in-and-for the cloud, it solves the decades-old problem of data silos and data governance.
 Leveraging the elasticity and performance of the public cloud, the Snowflake platform enables customers to unify and query data to support a wide variety of use cases.
 I believe Snowflake is an amazing and innovative company, but with an astronomical Price/Sales ratio of 165 I believe it is too frothy.
 I will be keeping my eye on SNOW to take advantages of any dips.

 Palantir (NYSE: PLTR): Palantir's software allows customers to aggregate massive operational data sets and then use AI algorithms to make optimal decisions.
 They have primarily served government customers, in high stake scenarios, including counter-terrorism intelligence mission, monitoring airplane fleets for preventative maintenance, and helping the CDC track and contain the Covid-19.
 They have more recently entered the commercial market with the release of their Foundry product, helping customers “answer computationally-challenging questions and empowering the discovery of data for cross-functional collaboration".
-I've started a very small position recently.
-I'll need to see continued inroads into commercial to build a full position in Palantir.
+I personally have a large position in Palantir and shared why with my readers a few months ago.

 5. Social Commerce